-- Across Europe, by 30 June of each year, disclose payments made to health professionals and organizations, such as consultancy, advisory boards, speaker fees and sponsorship to attend professional meetings. - Work with individuals, healthcare systems, professional and representative bodies, to manage this transition effectively and ensure individual disclosure with health professionals giving their consent to disclose.
+• Across Europe, by 30 June 2021, disclose payments made to health professionals and organizations, such as consultancy, advisory boards, speaker fees and sponsorship to attend professional meetings.

+Work with individuals, healthcare systems, professional and representative bodies, to manage this transition effectively and ensure individual disclosure with health professionals giving their consent to disclose.